Cray-HPE/docs-csm/upgrade/1.0/resource_material/stage4/postgres-operator-pre-service-upgrade.md

 These steps should be run prior to running the upgrade.sh in Stage 4.

-1. Run the pre-service-upgrade.sh script to prepare the cray-smd-postgres cluster PVCs for resize
+1. Run the pre-service-upgrade.sh script to prepare for resize of PVCs for cray-smd, keycloak and spire postgres clusters

    ```bash
    ncn-m001# /usr/share/doc/csm/upgrade/1.0/scripts/postgres-operator/pre-service-upgrade.sh